2202Hannah/blackjack/README.md

 # Blackjack Game

 Blackjack, otherwise known as Twenty-One, Vingt-et-Un, or Pontoon, is a classic card game, approximately 250 years old.
-I have written this code for a tech assessment for the BBC Software Engineering graduate scheme.
+I have written this code for a technical assessment for the BBC Software Engineering graduate scheme.

 I have used ReactJS to build a small app to simulate a hand of blackjack.

-I have also written unit tests to prove that may code works. **add link to tests here**
+I have also written unit tests using Jest and React Testing Library to prove that may code works.
+[The test file can be found here](</src/components/game/test/index.test.js>)

+I have also written tests for the deck generator factory function which can be found [here.](</src/components/game/utils/utils.test.js>)

 The goal of the game is to get a hand of cards that’s worth as close to 21 points as possible.
 If a player’s hand goes over 21 points, they have lost.

 The player is initially dealt two cards.
 They may then choose to ‘hit’ (draw a card) or ‘stand’ (stop drawing cards.)
 If they ‘hit’, then the new card’s value is added to the hand total.
 If this total exceeds 21, the player is ‘bust’, and loses.